 You may be on your Christmas or winter vacation from school and won’t have a chance to discuss this in class until you return.
 We thought we’d throw out some thoughts about the Sandy Hook Elementary School shootings on December 14, 2012.

 Undoubtedly, there will be ample discussion across the country about school safety, gun control, metal detectors, etc. It may be time for our leaders in local, state and federal government to do more than posture themselves for re-election.
 Now that six and seven-year-old children have become targets, we need to act in the interest of all citizens.
 What will the next miscreant do – shoot up a nursery in a maternity ward?
 Will that get the attention of Congress to consider rational gun control or is the Second Amendment so inviolable that there is no limit?
+Or would a shooting at a school where politicians’ children attend wake them up?
 We face serious questions about our future and culture as a people.

 In January, 2011, nine-year-old Christina-Taylor Green was the youngest victim of a parking lot shooting spree by a 22-year-old man in Tucson, Arizona.
 Her death caused a torrent of attention to stricter gun control laws since now a child was sacrificed to our insistence on not messing with the Second Amendment.
 It allows any adult to own weapons to protect his life and property.
 Exceptions are recognized but gun-control advocates want greater restrictions on the sale of certain high-caliber weapons, ammunition and clips (magazines that hold dozens of bullets).
 As it stands today, ownership requires registration and a background check but these rules don’t apply to private sales or sales at gun shows.
 The passing of a nine-year old child from gun violence resulted in little change in either the law or culture surrounding the Second Amendment debate.
 Now we have twenty children sacrificed on the altar of “gun rights” and personal freedom.